The Ultimate Guide to Iceland's South Coast

 Kirkjubaejarklaustur, often known as simply “Klaustur,” is a small hamlet found on Iceland’s South Coast, to the east of Vik i Myrdal, in the municipality of Skaftarhreppur.

-This village, with a population of approximately 180 people, is the only location between Vik and Hofn where it is possible to utilize local amenities, including a petrol station, supermarket, restaurants, and swimming pool.
+This village, with a population of approximately 200 people, is the only location between Vik and Hofn where it is possible to utilize local amenities, including a petrol station, supermarket, restaurants, and swimming pool.

 Kirkjubaejarklaustur has a long and important history in Icelandic culture.
 To begin with, some believe that Kirkjubaejarklaustur may have been home to Irish Monks before the Settlement of the Norsemen.
 Then, in 1186, a convent of Benedictine nuns was to call the village home until the Reformation in the mid-1500s.

-Kirkjubaejarklaustur is surrounded by the magnificent Eldhraun, the largest lava flow in the world, which was made during the 1783-1784 eruption of Lakagigar.
 The story goes that the town was saved from destruction thanks to the famous "Eldmessa" or "Fire Sermon" by the local priest, Jón Steingrímsson, who called on divine intervention, stopping the lava before it could reach the town.
+Today, visitors can see the 1924 memorial chapel built as a testimony to this incredible event.

-- Learn about Volcanic Eruptions in Iceland: A Complete Timeline
+- Learn about Volcanic Eruptions in Iceland: A Complete Timeline.

-- See also: The Ultimate Guide to the Highlands of Iceland | Where They Are and How to Visit
+- See also: The Ultimate Guide to the Highlands of Iceland | Where They Are and How to Visit.

 Kirkjugolf (“The Church Floor”)